microsoft/ApplicationInsights-Kubernetes/examples/ZeroUserCodeLightup/README.md

+**A newer version of this example is available at: [ZeroCodeLightUp.Net6](../ZeroUserCodeLightup.Net6/)**.

+---

+This page is not maintained anymore.

 # Zero Code light up Example

 This walkthrough shows how to enable application insights for Kubernetes for ASP.NET Core 2.0 Web App without code change for the existing project.